 - A terminal degree or equivalent educational credit

 Submissions must include a cover letter, budget, and budget justification.
 The cover letter must provide justification for the funding request, and should outline the benefit to ARI stakeholders and UCSF, as well as the potential impact for advancing the field of HIV/AIDS research.
 The budget may not exceed $20,000, and subcontracts are not permitted.
 Because this is an internal UCSF grant, no indirect costs will be accepted.
 Carry-forward funding is not guaranteed and requires prior approval.
 For multi-year awards, if progress is not made during any given period, the ARI director retains the right to discontinue funding.

 In addition to the cover letter, budget, and budget justification, please provide the following supporting documentation:

 - A letter of support from an ARI Executive Committee member

-- Documentation of other support, detailing complete funding currently received (timeline, amount, funder, program description) for project seeking funding
+- Documentation of other support, detailing complete funding currently received (timeline, amount, funder, program description)

-- Documentation of pending and planned proposals (timeline, amount, funder, and program description) for project seeking funding
+- Documentation of pending and planned proposals (timeline, amount, funder, and program description)

 Funding decisions will be based on merit, alignment of proposal to the ARI’s mission, feasibility of completing the project in a timely manner, and availability of funds.
 Funding decisions will be made with the approval of the ARI Leadership Committee, and at the discretion of the ARI Director.